mozilla/experimenter-docs/docs/android-feature-api.md

 Some important notes:

 - The SDK should only enroll a maximum of one experiment per feature at a time.
-It should prevent users from

 ## Android API

+The Android API:

+- reads the manifest to see which variables it expects
-The Android API calls `get_branch_by_feature` from the Rust SDK and parses the JSON
+- calls `get_branch_by_feature` from the Rust SDK and parses the JSON from `featureConfig.value`

 ### `get[type]Variable(variable)`